mehulagg/gitlab/doc/development/product_analytics/usage_ping.md

 | `merge_request_diff_files`   | 1082                   |
 | `events`                     | 514                    |

-There are two batch counting methods provided, `Ordinary Batch Counters` and `Distinct Batch Counters`.
+There is number of different batch counting methods provided: `Ordinary Batch Counters`, `Distinct Batch Counters`, `Sum Batch Counters` and `Estimated Batch Counters`.
 Batch counting requires indexes on columns to calculate max, min, and range queries.
 In some cases, a specialized index may need to be added on the columns involved in a counter.

 ### Ordinary Batch Counters